How CLEVERLY Aishwarya Rai Bachchan & Salman Khan IGNORED Each Other At Subhash Ghai’s Party!

 Salman With Subhash Ghai

-Aishwarya Rai Bachchan is the only ex-girlfriend of Salman Khan, with whom he is not on talking terms after the break up.
+Aishwarya Rai Bachchan is the only ex-girlfriend of Salman Khan, with whom he is not on talking terms after the break-up.

 Seen here is Salman Khan interacting with Subhash Ghai at his birthday party.